Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Daewoo Shipbuilding and Marine Engineering is a world leader in building all types of ships, marine plants, drilling platforms, storage and offloading facilities, submarines and destroyers.
 The company produces high-quality ships by drawing upon its vast IT expertise, shipbuilding technologies, fixed platform construction capacities and large-scale project management know-how.

-Daewoo Shipbuilding and Marine Engineering (Daewoo Shipbuilding), one of the world’s largest shipbuilders, is using product lifecycle management (PLM) solutions from Siemens PLM Software to enhance its position in the highly competitive global marine marketplace.
+Daewoo Shipbuilding and Marine Engineering (Daewoo Shipbuilding), one of the world’s largest shipbuilders, is using product lifecycle management (PLM) solutions from Siemens Digital Industries Software to enhance its position in the highly competitive global marine marketplace.
 The company is investing in new technology to help maintain market share by enhancing its ability to react quickly to customer requirements.

 Daewoo Shipbuilding assembles products at the world’s largest dockyard, occupying four million square meters, where the company builds oil tankers, container ships and passenger ships; naval ships such as submarines and destroyers; and marine plants, including fixed offshore oil and gas platforms.
 Major oil producers are becoming regular clients of Daewoo Shipbuilding because the company provides superior technology and on-time delivery.